Gowtham-app-developer/Android-Interview-Questions/CORE_JAVA.md

  ## Exception Handling

-- The Exception Handling in Java is one of the powerful technique to handle the runtime errors so that normal flow of the application can be maintained.
+- The Exception Handling is a mechanism to handle the runtime errors so that normal flow of the application can be maintained.
-- In other words, Exception Handling is a mechanism to handle runtime errors such as ClassNotFoundException, IOException, SQLException, RemoteException, etc.
 - In Java, all exception classes are descendants of class Throwable.
 - four keyword Types -> try, catch, finally and throw
 - Types -> Checked Exception, Unchecked Exception and Errors